-Table 10-1 • 1mgrd Command-Line Syntax
+Table 10-1 • Imgrd Command-Line Syntax

 Term Description -c license_file_list Uses the specified license files. -l [+]debug_log_path Writes debugging information to file debug_Log_path .
-This option uses the letter l , not the numeral 1 .
+This option uses the letter 1, not the numeral 1.
 Prepending debug_Log_path with the + character appends logging entries.
-Use the -l option before other options to log all debugging information to debug_Log_path .
+Use the -1 option before other options to log all debugging information to debug_Log_path .
 See Debug Log File for more information on this file.
-Note • On Windows, it is best practice to set the location of debug_Log_path to a ProgramData sub-folder, since this location has user-write permission by default, which is needed when the license server runs as a service with LocalService permission. -2 -p All platforms: -2 -p is effective, and supported, only when used together with -local.
-On UNIX systems, -2 -p restricts usage of lmdown, lmreread, and lmremove-as well as lmswitch, lmswitchr, and lmnewlog-to a license administrator who is by default root.
-If there is a UNIX group called lmadmin, then use is restricted to only members of that group.
+Note - On Windows, it is best practice to set the location of debug_Log_path to a ProgramData sub-folder, since this location has user-write permission by default, which is needed when the license server runs as a service with LocalService permission. -2 -p All platforms: -2 -p is effective, and supported, only when used together with -local.
+On UNIX systems, -2 -p restricts usage of 1mdown, 1mreread, and 1mremove-as well as 1mswitch, 1mswitchr, and 1mnewlog-to a license administrator who is by default root.
+If there is a UNIX group called 1madmin, then use is restricted to only members of that group.
 If root is not a member of this group, then root does not have permission to use any of the above utilities.
-On Windows systems, if lmgrd is started with -2 -p -local, lmgrd and the vendor daemon can only interact with the command-line utilities (lmreread, lmnewlog, lmdown, lmremove, and lmswitch) if these are located on the same machine and if they are run with LOCALSYSTEM privileges. -local On UNIX systems, -local restricts the lmdown and lmreread commands to be run only from the same system where lmgrd is running.
+On Windows systems, if 1mgrd is started with -2 -p -local, 1mgrd and the vendor daemon can only interact with the command-line utilities (1mreread, 1mnewlog, 1mdown, 1mremove, and 1mswitch) if these are located on the same machine and if they are run with LOCALSYSTEM privileges. -local On UNIX systems, -local restricts the lmdown and lmreread commands to be run only from the same system where lmgrd is running.
 On Windows systems, if -local is used on its own, lmutil (and variations) can be run by any Local User as long as they are running lmutil from the same host as the license server.
 If lmgrd is started with -2 -p -local, lmgrd and the vendor daemon can only interact with the command-line utilities (lmreread, lmnewlog, lmdown, lmremove, and lmswitch) if these are located on the same machine and if they are run with LOCALSYSTEM privileges.
-All platforms: In the case of a three-server setup, any node in the triad is considered to be local. -x lmdown Disables the 1mdown command (no user can run 1mdown).
+All platforms: In the case of a three-server setup, any node in the triad is considered to be local. -x Imdown Disables the 1mdown command (no user can run 1mdown).
 If 1mdown is disabled, stop 1mgrd using kill pid (UNIX), or stop the 1mgrd and vendor daemon processes through the Windows Task Manager or Windows service.
-On UNIX, be sure the kill command does not have a -9 argument. -x Imremove Disables the 1mremove command (no user can run 1mremove).
+On UNIX, be sure the kill command does not have a -9 argument.

-Table 10-1 • 1mgrd Command-Line Syntax
+Table 10-1 • Imgrd Command-Line Syntax

-Term Description -z Runs in foreground.
+Term Description -x Imremove Disables the 1mremove command (no user can run 1mremove). -Z Runs in foreground.
 The default behavior is to run in the background.
-If -1 debug_log_path is present, then no windows are used, but if no -1 argument specified, separate windows are used for lmgrd and each vendor daemon. -v Displays the 1mgrd version number and copyright and exits. -help Displays usage information and exits. -d (OS X/macOS only) Makes 1mgrd and the vendor daemon OS X/macOS launchd compliant.
-Use the reference file demo.plist (included in the OS X/macOS toolkit) for information on how to instruct launchd.
-Added a new demo.sh file to set the current file descriptor ulimit to: max (current_limit, min(hard_limit, 10240)) The toolkit path for the script: Toolkit_PATH= where the Toolkit_Path value is the directory location where the license file and lmgrd is installed.
-The debug.log will be created at the same location as the license file. -reuseaddr [optional] Allows the server to explicitly bind to a same port, which remains in TIME_WAIT state after the server restart or crash Note • It is recommended to use the -reuseaddr option only on non-Windows systems to avoid undefined behavior.
+If $-l$ debug_log_path is present, then no windows are used, but if no $-l$ argument specified, separate windows are used for lmgrd and each vendor daemon. -v Displays the lmgrd version number and copyright and exits. -help Displays usage information and exits. -d (OS X/macOS only) Makes 1mgrd and the vendor daemon OS X/macOS launchd compliant.
+Use the reference file demo.plist (included in the OS X/macOS toolkit) for information on how to instruct launchd. -reuseaddr [optional] Allows the server to explicitly bind to a same port, which remains in TIME_WAIT state after the server restart or crash Note - It is recommended to use the -reuseaddr option only on non-Windows systems to avoid undefined behavior.